-More extensive restoration works were carried from 1996 to 2010.
+More extensive restoration works were carried out from 1996 to 2010.
 Today, Geumjeongsanseong is the largest mountain fortress in South Korea.
 The area around the South Gate of the fortress is a popular resting area.

 The Republic of China is an island country in East Asia.
-Evidence of human habitat in the island go back to around 6,000 years ago.
+Evidence of human habitat on the island goes back to around 6,000 years ago.
 The “Taiwan Miracle” refers to the rapid economic and industrial growth the country has gone through in the early 1960s.
 Taiwan is ranked highly in several human development fields such as education, civil liberties and health care.
 The ROC’s capital is Taipei.

 What Not to Miss in Taiwan

 1. Dalongdong Baoan Temple – Taipei: